821wkli/OpenAcg-PWA/README.md

 ## Disclamer
 + This app uses the APIS and DATA provided by third-party websites and it not associated with offical publishers.

-+ <strong>I don't store any stuff in servers, for video streaming OpenAcg offers torrent proxy service to forward bittorrent traffic over QUIC to browsers</strong>
++ <strong>I don't store any stuff in servers, for video streaming OpenAcg offers torrent proxy service to translation UDP traffic support by Bittorrent server over HTTP to browsers</strong>

-+ All trademarks and copyrights belong to their repective owners and are used here under the terms of Fair use and the  Digital Millennium Copyrights Act (DMCA) *
++ All trademarks and copyrights belong to their respective owners and are used here under the terms of Fair use and the  Digital Millennium Copyrights Act (DMCA) *.
+Leave out comment on issue board if any violation of copy right policy, will be removed from web app as soon as possible.

 ## Rejection
 + The content provided by this application is just used for academic purpose.